BNeel96/Responsible_Machine_Learning/README.md

     <img width="497" alt="image" src="https://user-images.githubusercontent.com/89561764/177042069-2b35d250-76fb-4cd8-9738-767e44e9778d.png">

 - Address other alternative models considered
   - None.
-Only above Explainable Boosting Machine, Monotonic XGBoost and Elastic Net were considered
+Only above Explainable Boosting Machine, Monotonic XGBoost and Elastic Net were considered.

 **Ethical considerations**

 - Describe potential negative impacts of using your group's best remediated model:
   - Consider math or software problems
-   - Some algorithms can give different results with the same dataset based on their nature (deterministic or stochastic)
+   - Some algorithms can give different results with the same dataset based on their nature (deterministic or stochastic).
-   - Different Software version can fetch different results leading to potential impacts on decision making
+   - Different Software version can fetch different results leading to potential impacts on decision making.
   - Consider real-world risks: who, what, when and how?
-   - If the data does not have a proportionate participation of all ethnicities, it may result in disparity (group or individual fairness)
+   - If the data does not have a proportionate participation of all ethnicities, it may result in disparity (group or individual fairness).
-   - The Model does not account for unexpected changes caused by Economic Fallout due to Global Pandemic, Ukraine conflict etc.
+   - The Model does not account for unexpected changes caused by Economic Fallout due to Global Pandemic, Ukraine conflict, Recession, etc.

 - Describe potential uncertainties relating to the impacts of using your group's best remediated model:
   - Consider math or software problems
-   - Data security is uncertain, breaches can directly impact lot of people
+   - Data security is uncertain, breaches can directly impact lot of people.
   - Consider real-world risks: who, what, when and how?
    - Using race/gender in the data can lead to ethnic or gender based profiling, which can impair decision making.
    - Bias in data can be augmented over time if the model trains itself on the same data.
    - Taking decisions based on data requires the data to be regularly scrutinised for biases.
-This demands transpareny which is beneficial to eliminate biases but can invite attacks/data poisoning incidents
+This demands transpareny which is beneficial to eliminate biases but can invite attacks/data poisoning incidents.
 - Describe any unexpected or results encountered during training
-  - black-to-white AIR: 0.74 which is lesser than expected 0.80 AIR
+  - black-to-white AIR: 0.74 which is lesser than expected 0.80 AIR.
-  - asian-to white AIR: 1.196 which is greater than expected (approaching the upper limit of 1.20 AIR)
+  - asian-to white AIR: 1.196 which is greater than expected (approaching the upper limit of 1.20 AIR).
-  - female-to-male AIR: 0.957 which is close to ideal 1.00 AIR
+  - female-to-male AIR: 0.957 which is close to ideal 1.00 AIR.